You are currently viewing Include Bonus Content – For Increased Sales & Satisfaction

 Use Future Needs As Bonus Content

 Some bonuses help students learn the basics about future needs.
-The student will find this valuable because they need to learn the next step eventually, and they were already partially thinking and struggling about how to accomplish their complete goal.
+The student will find this valuable because they need to learn the next step eventually, and they are already partially thinking and struggling about how to accomplish their complete goal.

 Examples: